Get the free Reversi app:

 This free game opens as a web page.
 No installation.
-No flash player needed.
+No flash player.
 Mobile friendly.

 ↓ Scroll down for instructions.

 How to play a Reversi & Othello game online

 It’s very easy to learn how to play, but the endless possibilities in tactics and problem solving will keep you playing for years.
 “A minute to learn – a lifetime to master!”.

 Press the play icon on the startup screen.

 Select game mode: Play against a friend (2 player game) or play against the computer.
 Before selecting computer, you can alternatively set the difficulty level: 1 star = easy, 3 stars = hard.

 When playing against the computer, you will have the black discs (game pieces) and you will make the first move by placing a black disc on the board.
 The computer will have the white discs.